17 Spectacular places to visit in Malaga (beyond beaches)

 14. Camino del Rey

 If you are not scared of heights and not nervous around cliff edges, we recommend you go to the Camino del Rey.
-The Camino del Rey is one of the best places to visit in Malaga.
+The Camino del Rey is one of the best places to visit in Malaga for adventure seekers.
+Why, you may ask?
 This spectacular hiking path was once considered one of the most dangerous paths in the world.
 But do not worry – the King’s Pathway is safe today.

 El Camino del Rey runs through cliffs, canyons and a large valley.
 This carefully restored walkway pinned along the steep walls of the narrow gorge is, in fact, more than just a walk in the hills.
 It is an aerial path suspended against the walls of the canyon.
 The narrow passages and the hanging bridge with beautiful views are more than 100 metres above the ground.
-Because of that, walking the Camino del Rey is one of the top things to do in Malaga for adventure seekers.

-Other places to visit in Malaga
+Other places to visit

 15. Port of Malaga

 One of the first places most people visit when they arrive in the city is the port of Malaga.
 Hundreds of thousands of cruise ship passengers pass through this port each year.
 This glamorous seaport with shops and restaurants has a modern feel.
 You can find beautiful yachts docked in the harbour near the palm-lined promenade.
-But that is not the only reason why the port of Malaga is one of the best places to visit in Malaga.
+But that is not the only reason why this port is one of the best places to visit in Malaga.

 A port lies near the historic centre.
 It is a popular place for fireworks displays.